gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 79 — A/B Testing لـ AI Models
+### Day 79 — A/B Testing AI Models

-قارن بين نماذج مختلفة في Production واختر الأحسن بناءً على بيانات حقيقية.
+Compare different models in production and choose the best one based on real data.

 **`Testing` · `Production`**